welovemedia/ffmate-docs/docs/presets.md

 # Presets

-Presets in `ffmate` are powerful templates that allow you to pre-configure common `ffmpeg` operations.
-They help you save time, ensure consistency, and simplify the process of creating new transcoding tasks.
+Presets in FFmate are reusable templates that simplify how you define and run FFmpeg tasks.
+They let you preconfigure commands, output patterns, priorities, and optional pre/post-processing scripts.

-Think of a preset as a named, reusable recipe for a specific type of video or audio conversion.
+Think of a preset as a named, shareable "recipe" for media processing.
+Presets help streamline task creation, reduce errors, and ensure that jobs follow a standardized workflow every time they're run.

-### What Can You Define in a Preset?
+## Creating

 When you create a preset, you can specify several key parameters that will be automatically applied to tasks created using that preset: